 My reflector is damaged and needs to be replaced.

-NOTE: A cracked reflector does not effect the optical performance of the fixture.
+NOTE: A cracked reflector does not affect the optical performance of the fixture.
 Please see support article: Cracks In Source Four Reflectors for more information.

 Step 1: Place the reflector housing face down on your work surface so that the concave reflector surface points downward.

 Step 2: Loosen the clutch and rotate the yoke so that it is perpendicular to the housing at roughly a 90° angle.
 Tighten the clutch.

 Step 3: Using the yoke as your handle, raise the housing assembly off of the work surface a few inches and then firmly tap the housing on the work surface.
 This should force the reflector out of its clips.

 Step 4: Carefully lift the housing to see if the reflector is released.
 If it is not, repeat step 3 with slightly more force.